Home

 Best time to go to Fiji

-Fire Walking Festivals 2024
+Fire Walking Festivals 2025 in Fiji

 Hindu feel no pain walking barefoot across hot embers or coals because they know that it is the only way to cleanse one's self of physical and spiritual impurities